bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 {% include message_box.html type="note" title="Settings tab" content=" These settings can be later modified at the `Settings` page of your app, except for the stack, which you can alter at the `Stack` tab of your Workflow Editor." %}

-You have successfully set up your React Native project on [bitrise.io](https://www.bitrise.io).
-Let's continue!
+You have successfully set up your React Native project on [bitrise.io](https://www.bitrise.io)!
+Your first build gets kicked off automatically on the primary workflow.
+You can check the generated reports of the primary workflow on the `APPS & ARTIFACTS` tab of Build's page.

 ## Install dependencies